Why is this medication prescribed?

-- tell your doctor and pharmacist what prescription and nonprescription medications you are taking, especially anticoagulants ('blood thinners') such as warfarin (Coumadin) and vitamins.
+- tell your doctor and pharmacist what prescription, nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
+Be sure to mention any of the following: anticoagulants ('blood thinners') such as warfarin (Coumadin, Jantoven).

-- tell your doctor if you have or have ever had a central nervous system disease, liver or blood disease, or Crohn's disease.
+- tell your doctor if you have or have ever had a central nervous system condition (diseases of the spinal cord or brain) or a blood disease.

 What should I do if I forget a dose?

-Apply the acne cream, lotion, or gel as soon as you remember but do not apply a double dose to make up for a missed dose.
+Apply the cream, lotion, or gel as soon as you remember, but do not apply a double dose to make up for a missed dose.